apache/flink/docs/try-flink/flink-operations-playground.zh.md

 docker-compose scale taskmanager=2
 {% endhighlight %}
-you can add a second TaskManager with two TaskSlots to the Flink Cluster, which will automatically register with the Flink Master.
+you can add a second TaskManager with two TaskSlots to the Flink Cluster, which will automatically register with the JobManager.
 Shortly after adding the TaskManager the Job should start running again.

-Once the Job is "RUNNING" again, you will see in the *output* Topic that now data was lost during
+Once the Job is "RUNNING" again, you will see in the *output* Topic that no data was lost during
 rescaling: all windows are present with a count of exactly one thousand.

 ### Querying the Metrics of a Job

-The Flink Master exposes system and user [metrics]({{ site.baseurl }}/monitoring/metrics.html) via its REST API.
+The JobManager exposes system and user [metrics]({{ site.baseurl }}/monitoring/metrics.html) via its REST API.

 The endpoint depends on the scope of these metrics.
 Metrics scoped to a Job can be listed via